+Table / - User Agent methods

+UserAgent

+Application methods

-UserAgent Application methods Description This group includes methods called from outside the BVO/OpVO to ask for a service inside the BVO/OpVO E-UA-InvokeApplication public arrayOfXmlElement InvokeApplication(string methodName, arrayOfXmlElement inputMethodParameters) UserAgent --- -- -- Description This method allows starting the execution of a specific method on a service inside the OpVO.
+Description This group includes methods called from outside the BVO/OpVO to ask for a service inside the BVO/OpVO

+E-UA-InvokeApplication

+public array yOfXmlElement InvokeApplication(string methodName, arrayOfXmlElement inputMethodParameters)

+Description This method allows starting the execution of a specific method on a service inside the OpVO.
 The OpVOToken is passed in the SOAP message.
 This token is extracted and elaborated by the SOAP message filter configured to guarantee the access to the User Agent instance only by authenticated and authorized requestors.

 It returns the object with invocation results or null.

+E-UA-GetMethodList

-E-UA-GetMethodParameterTemplate pul olic string[] GetMethodParameterTemplate(string method) Description This method provides details about the input parameters that the requestor has to use when he invokes a method via the UA.
-The parameter method specifies the name of the method that we are looking for its input parameters.
-An Xml template is the result of this invocation and it shows the Xml serialization of every input parameters for the method specified.
-E-UA-GetMethodList public string[] GetMethodList() Description This method allows to an external invoker to retrieve the list of services available for the invocation inside the OpVO.
+public string[] GetMethodList()

+Description This method allows to an external invoker to retrieve the list of services available for the invocation inside the OpVO.
 For each service the returned list contains the name of the public methods available to OpVO members.

+Configuration methods

-Configuration methods Description This group includes methods to be invoked in order to configure the User Agent.
-For example it is necessary to provide the services available in the OpVO, to set security policies E-UA-SetVOManager public bool SetVOManager(string VOManagerEPR) Description This method allows to set the endpoint of the VO Manager that supervises the VO that is accessible via the UA instance.
-This endpoint is used by the UA to ask for the authentication and authorization of any incoming request for any service inside the VO.
-A boolean value is returned to specify the result of the configuration.
-E-UA-Configuration Put olic void Configuration(string serviceURL, string methodName, string[] xmlInputParametersFormat) Description This method allows configuring the UA with the information about the services (endpoint and methods name) it can invoke in the OpVO.
+UserAgent Description This group includes methods to be invoked in order to configure the User Agent.
+For example it is necessary to provide the services available in the OpVO, to set security policies E-UA-Configuration Public void Configuration(string serviceURL, string methodName, string[] xmlInputParametersFormat) Description This method allows configuring the UA with the information about the services (endpoint and methods name) it can invoke in the OpVO.

-The UA interacts with (see also Figure 11):
+The UA interacts with (see also Figure 8):

 - The MT

 - The OpVO Manager

 - The EEngine

-- The SA

-Figure 14 shows the sequence diagram of these interactions:
+Figure 11 shows the sequence diagram of these interactions:

-Figure 14 - UA interactions sequence13
+Figure 11 - UA interactions sequence